techgrounds/techgrounds-laminated-denim/beschrijvingen/04_notes/AZ-07 notes.md

 * Outbound data transfers
 * Transactions
 	* Billing is performed for the number of I/O operations.
 On standard SSDs, each I/O operation less than 256 KiB is considered a single I/O operation.
 For HDDs, each IO operation is considered a single transaction, regardless of I/O size.

+#### Snapshots
+A snapshot is an exact clone of an existing drive, including drive data and metadata.

 [Azure disk types](https://learn.microsoft.com/en-us/azure/virtual-machines/disks-types)
 [Add and size disks in Azure VMs](https://learn.microsoft.com/en-us/training/modules/add-and-size-disks-in-azure-virtual-machines/)